Citric Acid Passivation

 For more information on this and other passivation system call our factory at 800-553-3650.

-Above are three different citric acid passivation systems designed and built at RAMCO.
+Above are two different citric acid passivation systems designed and built at RAMCO.
 The lines were developed based on the batch load size/weight, cleanliness level of the parts prior to passivation, and the required throughput per hour.